 Veteran Toronto Star architecture critic and urban affairs columnist, Christopher Hume is one of Canada's best-known city commentators.
 His work has been recognized with a National Newspaper Award, a Royal Architectural Institute of Canada President's Award for Architecture in Media and a Toronto Heritage Award.
 He has taught at the U of T's Daniel's Architecture Faculty and the Royal Ontario Museum.More > UPCOMING TOURS >

 Colin Chapman is a professor in the Department of Anthropology and McGill School of Environment, where he holds a Canada Research Chair Tier 1 position in Primate Ecology and Conservation, is a Killam Research Fellow, Velan Foundation Awardee for Humanitarian Service, and is a fellow of the Royal Society of Canada.
-He is internationally recognized for his 30+ years of research into primate ecology, population regulation, nutrition, and disease dynamics, and for his global contributions to conservation.More > UPCOMING TOURS >
+He is internationally recognized for his 30+ years of research into primate ecology, population regulation, nutrition, and disease dynamics, and for his global contributions to conservation.More > NO UPCOMING TOURS AT THIS TIME.

 Corey McCusker is a Mental Performance Coach, Motivational Speaker and Author.
-She founded Your Mind Matters, a unique private coaching and training company that helps adults take control of their lives by harnessing the power of their minds.More > UPCOMING TOURS >
+She founded Your Mind Matters, a unique private coaching and training company that helps adults take control of their lives by harnessing the power of their minds.More > NO UPCOMING TOURS AT THIS TIME.

 Danièle Cybulskie is the author of The Five-Minute Medievalist, a TEDx speaker, and a featured writer at Medievalists.net.
 She is regularly published in three international magazines, and her work spans topics from The Hundred Years’ War to Roman togas.
 Her mission is to make history fun, entertaining, and engaging, and to draw attention to our shared human nature across the centuries.More > UPCOMING TOURS >